tj-tusharjain/azure-compute-docs/articles/virtual-machines/spot-vms.md

 **Q:** How can I change the max price for a spot VM?

 **A:** Before you can change the max price, you need to deallocate the VM.
 Then you can change the max price in the portal, from the **Configuration** section for the VM.

+**Q:** Can I convert existing VMs to Spot VMs?

+**A:** No, setting the Spot flag is only supported at creation time.

+**Q:** Can I convert Spot VMs to Standard VMs?

+**A:** No, Spot VMs cannot be directly converted to Standard VMs using the Azure portal, Azure CLI, ARM templates or other methods.

 ## Next steps
 Use the [CLI](./linux/spot-cli.md), [portal](spot-portal.md), [ARM template](./linux/spot-template.md), or [PowerShell](./windows/spot-powershell.md) to deploy Azure Spot Virtual Machines.